dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 You are your own memories.
 Someone who violates your memories violates your identity.
 To others, their memories with you and associated with you constitute their understanding of your identity.
-In a society that violates your identity by "Memory Hole" -- i.e. classifying anything associated with your name -- that society is raping your life every minute that you breathe.
-If you fall victim to a Memory Hole, they have sociophysically contained you by coercing anyone who refers to undesirable details about you by name.
+In a society that violates your identity by **Memory Hole** -- essentially classifying anything associated with your name -- that society is raping your life every minute that you breathe.
+If you fall victim to the Memory Hole, they have sociophysically contained you by coercing anyone who refers to undesirable details about you by name.
 That is, they have mathematically contained you by threatening retribution against anyone who counters their attempt to optimize sociophyisical metrics in their favor -- e.g. the size of your social graph neighborhood or the